District nurse

 people who are physically disabled

-Check temperature, blood pressure and breathing
+checking temperature, blood pressure and breathing

-Clean and dress wounds
+cleaning and dressing wounds

-You could be involved in running clinics, for example, for people with diabetes.
+You could be involved in running clinics, for example for people with diabetes.

-You could also carry out a range of emergency procedures, for example if a patient has fallen, had an accident or a cardiac arrest.
+District nurses also carry out a range of emergency procedures, for example if a patient has fallen, had an accident or a cardiac arrest.

 Explore more information about this job